javalikescript/luaclibs/README.md

 ## Overview

-This repository contains [lua](http://www.lua.org/) 5.3, selected lua modules and the associated makefiles.
+This repository contains [Lua](http://www.lua.org/) 5.3, selected Lua modules and the associated makefiles.
 The targeted operating systems are Linux and Windows.
-The targeted architectures are x86, x86-64, ARM.
+The targeted architectures are x86, x86-64 and ARM.

-You could find informations and releases on the [luajls](http://javalikescript.free.fr/lua/) page.
+You could find information and download binaries on the [luajls](http://javalikescript.free.fr/lua/) page.

 | Target | Status |
 |--|--|